Why has CAPABILITY become the latest HR buzz word?

 Chandler Macleod Group

-When my partners and I started the company that is now the Chandler Macleod Group Ltd, we made a decision that we would identify the competencies required for all roles and assess candidates accordingly.
+When my partners and I started the company that is now the Chandler Macleod Group Ltd, we made a decision that we would identify the capabilities required for all roles and assess candidates accordingly.

 And our labour turnover figures reflected our success as we had virtually zero loss of managers in our formative years.
 The result of our hiring success was that from a standing start in July 1995 the company had a turnover around $1 billion in 2010.
 We operated in a highly competitive market with serious price pressures and yet we were successful in building a $1billion company in a little over 10 years.